-The Supertrees Grove was an amazing sight with “trees” up to 50 meters (164 feet) tall and the plants grown along their sides.
+The Supertrees Grove was an amazing sight with “trees” up to 50 meters (164 feet) tall and plants grown along their sides.
 The Silver Garden, which is next to the Flower Dome, also contains Supertrees but on a smaller scale.

-If you want to have a birds-eye view of the Gardens from the Supertree Grove, check out the 128-meter (420 feet) walkway at OCBC Skyway.
+If you want to have a bird-eye view of the Gardens from the Supertree Grove, check out the 128-meter (420 feet) walkway at OCBC Skyway.

-- Cost is 8 SGD for adults/ 5 SGD for children (3-12 years old).
+Admission Cost: 8 SGD ($5.80) for Adults/ 5 SGD ($3.60) for Children (3-12 years old)

-- Opening Times: 9am to 9pm daily; Last admission is 8:30pm
+Opening Times: 9am to 9pm daily; Last admission is 8:30pm

 Flower Dome and Cloud Forest – Cooled Conservatories